AlexZeDim/cmnw-next/README.md

 ## Contribution

 We will be glad to receive any amount of contribution or feedback if > are experienced in the relative field.
-Code reviewing, component design ideas, issues & pull requests opened.
+Code reviewing, component design ideas, issues & pull requests are opened.

 ## Deploy